Fujima Ryotaro

 Professional Nihon Buyo Performer

-Professional Instructor of Fujima Ryu, School of Dance
+Certified Instructor of Fujima-ryu School of Japanese Dance

-Beside his professional career, he went to graduate school of Kyoto University of Art and Design at the age of 66 and successfully completed his master of Art and Culture at the age of 68.
+Demonstrating his lifelong dedication to the arts, Mr. Fujima entered the graduate program at Kyoto University of Art and Design at age 66, and earned his Master’s degree in Art and Culture at the age of 68.

-Nihon Buyo, traditional Japanese Dance, is a refined dance that has been improved throughout four centuries.
-Nihon Buyo was created directly from Kabuki Buyo before it became theater.
+Nihon Buyo, or traditional Japanese dance, is a refined performing art that has evolved over the past four centuries.
+It originated directly from Kabuki Buyo, the dance form that existed before Kabuki developed into full-fledged theater.

 To view his Photo Gallery